 9. Turn Toward, Not Away

-Throughout the day, your partner makes "bids" for your attention β a comment, a question, a sigh.
+Throughout the day, your partner makes bids for connection, a comment, a question, a sigh.
 Research shows that happy couples turn toward these bids 86% of the time.
 Unhappy couples turn toward only 33%.

 When your partner shares something, put down what you're doing and engage.
 Even a simple "tell me more" counts.